brandonhorst/cstud/README.md

 * The Caché Python bindings must be installed on the local machine.
 * `cstud` relies on `%Compiler.UDL.TextServices`, which will be added to Caché in version 2014.2.
 In other words, `cstud` does not run on any currently-released version of Caché.
+* cstud cannot upload files containing `XData` blocks or `SqlComputeCode`s to Cache running on UNIX.
+This is a limitation of `%Compiler.UDL.TextServices`
 * At the moment, it only works on OSX.
 It was tested on Mavericks, but should work with any version.

 ##Goals